halstonblim/google_maps_reviews_tracker/README.md

 - Sort reviews by newest first
 - Extract ratings and timestamps
 - Convert relative time texts (e.g., "2 days ago") to exact timestamps
-- Save results to CSV for further analysis
+- Save results to CSV for further analysis.
+If CSV already exists, can simply load CSV instead of scraping again.
 - Generate a monthly review trend plot showing:
   - Average rating by month
   - Number of reviews per month